cirosantilli/linux-kernel-module-cheat/README.md

 -   Ctrl + C kills the emulator, not sent to guest.
 See:
     - <https://github.com/cloudius-systems/osv/issues/49>
     - <https://unix.stackexchange.com/questions/167165/how-to-pass-ctrl-c-in-qemu>
 -   GDB not connecting to KGDB.
 Possibly linked to `-serial stdio`.
+See also: <https://stackoverflow.com/questions/14155577/how-to-use-kgdb-on-arm>

 ## KGDB